 The Crossroads of America

 Visiting Northwest Ohio for business or pleasure?
 Set up your basecamp in Rossford, Ohio!
-Just south of Toledo and west of Perrysburg, Rossford is conveniently located at the Crossroads of I-75 and the Ohio Turnpike.
+Just south of Toledo and east of Perrysburg, Rossford is conveniently located at the Crossroads of I-75 and the Ohio Turnpike.
 Four first-class hotels are ready to greet you on Clark Drive at I-795.
 On a budget?
 Economy options are available at the Buck Road exit off I-75.

 Rossford provides excellent hotel accommodations, restaurants, shopping, entertainment and recreation.
 Visit Hollywood Casino, Bass Pro Shops, Camping World, the Crossroads Centre shopping area and everything in between.
 The Downtown area plays hosts to local shops, restaurants, and bars with Veterans Memorial Park and Marina just down the street on the banks of the Maumee River.
 Or, explore even further in Toledo and the surrounding area, then head back to Rossford to relax!